bradyap/n-body/README.md

 7. Run the simulation: python3 sim.py

 Note: sim.py will only work on systems with a graphical interface.
 The benchmark functions (times.py, times_serial.py) and their associated plotting functions will work just fine without.

+P.S.
+Euler integration sucks.
+We know.
+This isn't intended to be an accurate physics simulation, just a proof of concept and demonstration of how CPU based parallelization works.